nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 likely to be repeated, we decided that it was sufficient to allow users to create shortcuts for commands only.

 ### Split members to facilities feature
+The split feature splits members into the facilities based on its capacity and members' availabilities.
+The `split` command only accepts **numbers 1-7** as a preamble e.g., `split 6` is valid and splits members on Saturday.
 #### Implementation

 The split mechanism is facilitated by `ModelManager` and `SportsPa`. <br>`ModelManager` stores a list of